-In March 2015, my husband, Royce and I took the boys along with some friends of ours to Negril, Jamaica.
-Can you believe a 4 and 6 year old would pick Jamaica over Walt Disney World?!
+In March 2015, my husband, Royce and I took the boys along with some friends of ours to the beautiful 7 mile beach in Negril, Jamaica.
+Can you believe a 3 and 5 year old would pick Jamaica over Walt Disney World?!
 Grandpa goes to Jamaica and they want to go too I guess.
 7 Mile Beach has some of the most stunning, calm water in the world, and the beach is ok too.
 RIU Palace Tropical Bay left us wanting to return soon.
 The big boys went spear fishing and at the end of a long winter, the getaway was perfect timing for spring.

-In March 2016 I traveled to Puerto Vallarta, Mexico for a much anticipated destination wedding for some very special clients.
+In March 2016, I traveled to Puerto Vallarta, Mexico for a much anticipated destination wedding for some very special clients.
 I think they all had an amazing time.
-Great beach, amazing weather, comfy hotel and beautiful scenerey.
+Great beach, amazing weather, comfy hotel and beautiful scenery.
 RIU Vallarta gave us a comfy home for the week.
-I did get some fun in the sun worked in though.
+I did get some fun in the sun worked into this mix though.
 I visited the Marietta Islands and went swimming with the dolphins.
-Both were unforgetable experiences!
+Both were unforgettable experiences!